 “I sat a lot while I was nursing, so I bought one of those donut-shaped cushions and tried to stand up and move around as often as possible."

-“My doctor said that pregnant
+“My doctor said that new moms

-moms can be constipated and that constipation can cause flare-ups,
+can be constipated and that constipation can cause flare-ups,

 so I'm trying to eat better, drink lots